tulika105/RAG-evaluation-with-RAGAS-Framework/README.md

 ### **1️⃣ Context Precision**

 **What It Measures** -
-How many retrieved chunks are actually relevant to the question (proportion of relevant chunks).
+How many retrieved chunks are actually relevant to the question (proportion of relevant chunks)

 **Internal Process**:
 ```